-Many people would like to compete on the tournament trails, and would do very well, even win large sums of money.
+Many people would like to compete on the tournament trails and do very well, even winning large sums of money.
 What about you?
 The first thing you have to ask yourself is, "do I have what it takes"?
 I will try to outline below some of the roadblocks and requirements to answer your questions.

-Well to start with, you need angling know-how.
+Well, to start with, you need angling know-how.
 A good understanding of the lifestyle and habitat of the fish you want to catch, including feeding and mating habits.
 Then, you have to think like a fish!
-These are just a few of the prerequisites you will need before "stepping up to the plate".
+These are just a few prerequisites you will need before "stepping up to the plate."

-I began fishing in London, England at the age of six on the banks of the river Thames.
+I began fishing in London, England, at the age of six on the banks of the River Thames.
 Ten years later, I was competing in local tournaments or matches against some of the best in the country.
-Using the oldest cliché of all "I was hooked".
-By the age of twenty, I was fishing in championship competition in different lakes, rivers and streams, all over Europe.
+Using the oldest cliché of all, "I was hooked."
+By the age of twenty, I was fishing in championship competitions in different lakes, rivers, and streams.

-Once you have established a track record in tournaments at a local level, sponsorship is a great way to start.
+Sponsorship is a great way to start once you have established a track record in tournaments at a local level.
 When selecting a sponsor, use their product because if you like it and it works for you, you will have no trouble whatsoever promoting its benefits on the road.
-Remember if you have no confidence in a product, you will never successfully convince others to use it.
-Always contact the marketing division of the company and get a name to whom you can write a letter, attaching your resume and relevant information about your fishing capabilities.
+If you have no confidence in a product, you will never successfully convince others to use it.
+Always contact the company's marketing division and get a name to whom you can write a letter, attaching your resume and relevant information about your fishing capabilities.

-Most sponsorship in the beginning will be in the form of product.
-Once you have established a professional track record, then dollars become part of the bargaining process.
-This can be a lump sum per annum, or a "salary" based on sales and seminar or trade show appearances.
-A fact worth remembering is that there is more sponsorship dollars in fishing today than golf and tennis combined!
+Most sponsorship, in the beginning, will be in the form of product.
+Once you have established a professional track record, dollars become part of the bargaining process.
+This can be a lump sum per annum or a "salary" based on sales and seminar or trade show appearances.
+A fact worth remembering is that there are more sponsorship dollars in fishing today than golf and tennis combined!

-While on the subject of dollars, this sport, like so many others is not inexpensive.
-A typical tour of four, one-week tournaments will cost you $2400.00 just to enter.
-Next comes food, lodging, fuel and equipment, plus "on the road" vehicle and vessel repairs.
+While on the subject of dollars, this sport, like so many others, is not inexpensive.
+A typical tour of four one-week tournaments will cost you $2400.00 to enter.
+Next comes food, lodging, fuel, and equipment, plus "on the road" vehicle and vessel repairs.
 The amounts can vary, but a general rule of thumb is between $6000.00 and $8000.00 per annum for this one tournament trail.
-One-day tournaments are cheaper, but still require overnight accommodations, entry fees and all the other items previously mentioned.
-A weekend tournament (typically Saturday and Sunday) will average between $300.00 and $600.00 dependent upon location.
+One-day tournaments are cheaper but still require overnight accommodations, entry fees, and previously mentioned items.
+Depending on location, a weekend tournament (typically Saturday and Sunday) will average between $300.00 and $600.00.

-Travel and vacation time play an important role in your decision to turn pro.
-You will need a minimum 6 weeks vacation per year if you hold down a full time job.
-That can be tough and you will need an understanding boss.
-Virtually every weekend you will be on the water, fishing or practicing.
-I was once told while fishing with the legendary angler Woo Daves, "there is no substitute for time on the water".
+Travel and vacation time play an essential role in your decision to turn pro.
+You will need six weeks of vacation per year if you hold down a full-time job.
+That can be tough, and you will need an understanding boss.
+Every weekend, you will be on the water, fishing, or practicing.
+While fishing with the legendary angler Woo Daves, "there is no substitute for time on the water."
 How right he was.

-When you begin fishing from the back of another angler's boat, you must have the basic skills to catch fish from various locations regardless of who is in control of the boat.
-The "back seat" angler who does his or her homework has won many tournaments.
+When you begin fishing from the back of another angler's boat, you must have the basic skills to catch fish from various locations regardless of who controls the boat.
+The "back seat" angler who does their homework has won many tournaments.

-As if all that was not enough, you should be prepared to address large crowds and speak to the press or television crews who will come to you for comment and information.
+If all that was not enough, you should be prepared to address large crowds and speak to the press or television crews who will come to you for comment and information.
 The spectator and weekend angler is the bread and butter of this $70 billion per annum industry.
-Without him or her, there would be no tournaments, no new lures, rods, reels or equipment, simply because there would be no one to buy the goods or watch the shows on the weekend!
-Some of the touring anglers can sometimes become aloof when dealing with the public.
-Their success is usually short lived and they pay the price for forgetting their beginnings.
-When dealing with the press, they can be your best friend, or your worst enemy.
-Personally, I prefer the first of the two choices.
-Always make time for them, tell them what they need to know and make sure you use the name of your sponsors in your conversations with them.
+Without them, there would be no tournaments, no new lures, rods, reels, or equipment, simply because there would be no one to buy the goods or watch the shows on the weekend!
+Some touring anglers can sometimes become aloof when dealing with the public.
+Their success is usually short-lived, and they pay the price for forgetting their beginnings.
+When dealing with the press, they can be your best friend or your worst enemy.
+I prefer the first of the two choices.
+Always make time for them, tell them what they need to know, and make sure you use the name of your sponsors in your conversations with them.